Skip to main content

 • the name/address of the stand-alone website, and

-• how a person may question the validity of any decision by the Board and where practical information on the review mechanism may be found.
+• how a person may question the validity of any decision by the Commission and where practical information on the review mechanism may be found.

-A sample public notice is available from the Board.
+A sample public notice is available from the Commission.

 Back to Contents